Use the Pointeract Class

 }

-const pointeract = new Pointeract(app, [Drag, PreventDefault], options);Base Options
+const pointeract = new Pointeract(options, [Drag, PreventDefault]);Base Options

 Most options are provided by modules, the only two exceptions are coordinateOutput and element shipped with the Pointeract class: